Brad Pitt Visits Kids, Angelina Jolie Faces Marriage Rumors

 “Angelina Jolie has been struggling with keeping the kids happy,” an insider told Hollywood Life at the end of last year.
 “It’s been weeks since the kids moved out of their home and they are getting homesick.
 The children are sad, miss the huge house they grew up in, and have been complaining to Angelina that they want to go home.
 The older children are not happy with the situation while the younger kids are having trouble understanding why they can’t just go home.”

-After Jolie had filed for divorce, she and her children relocated to Malibu, California, were they remained living in a rental home for months.
+After Jolie filed for divorce, she and her children relocated to Malibu, California, were they remained living in a rental home for months.
 Although the home was believed to have been on the beach, the Hollywood Life source claimed it didn’t quite feel like home for Brad Pitt’s six kids.

 “The Los Feliz home has been where the kids have spent most of their time growing up,” the insider continued. “[Brad Pitt] has built a huge skate ramp for the kids on the property and they all have their own rooms there too.
 They may have lots of houses but the Los Feliz house has always been home.”

-Brad Pitt owned several properties with Jolie during their marriage, including homes in New Orleans, France, and New York City, but when it came to their home base, they were often seen in Los Feliz with their children.
+Brad Pitt owned several properties with Jolie during their marriage, including homes in New Orleans, France and New York City, but when it came to their home base, they were often seen in Los Feliz with their children.

 In other Angelina Jolie news, the actress recently faced a rumor which suggested she was getting married for the fourth time to an unidentified man she had met in London last year.
 However, she has not announced any such news and doesn’t appear to be dating anyone in particular.